-Complete the treatment as recommended by the doctor.
+Complete the full course of treatment as instructed by the doctor.

 Even if there is an improvement in your or your child's health, or if you or your child has an asthma attack, do not discontinue use of this medicine or change the schedule of its administration without consulting your doctor.